Children all over the country go to many different kinds of schools.

 Academies and free schools

 These are types of school that are paid for by the government but are allowed more freedom over their own curriculum, timetables and the students they let in.
+Unlike comprehensives, for example, they get their money directly from the government, rather than by a local authority.

 These schools, also called private schools, have more say over how they run themselves, as they are not paid for by the government.